ChengF-Lab/COAC/README.md

     ./Cluster TestMatrix   OutFile

+The config file is necessary that exist in the same directory with data file. if not,the path of config file must be specified.

+    ./Cluster TestMatrix -config  configPATH/config

 TestMatrix is the input file, the format of the input file is described as follow:

        column_name1  column_name2  column_name3  column_name4 ...